bpftrace/bpftrace/docs/reference_guide.md

 Syntax: ```print(@map [, top [, divisor]])```

-The <tt>print()</tt> function will print a map, similar to the automatic printing when bpftrace ends.
+The `print()` function will print a map, similar to the automatic printing when bpftrace ends.
 Two optional arguments can be provided: a top number, so that only the top number of entries are printed, and a divisor, which divides the value.
 A couple of examples will explain their use.

 As an example of top, tracing `vfs` operations and printing the top 5: